boopesh07/PL-Daily-Lambda/README.md

    This installs dependencies into `build/lambda/` and creates `build/pl_daily_snapshot.zip`.

-3. Deploy/update the Lambda function and attach an EventBridge rule scheduled for 7:55 PM Eastern:
+3. Deploy/update the Lambda function and attach an EventBridge rule scheduled for 7:55 PM EST:

    ```bash
    scripts/deploy_lambda.sh